qcif-training/intro_nlp_lmm_v1.0/episodes/04-word-embedding.md

 Sentiment Analysis Implications:

+Analyze a corpus of product reviews using both BoW and TF-IDF.
 Consider how the lack of context in BoW might affect sentiment analysis.
 Evaluate whether TF-IDF’s emphasis on unique words improves the model’s ability to understand sentiment.

 Share Findings: Groups should present their findings, highlighting the strengths and weaknesses of each method.